hashicorp/terraform-website/content/source/docs/enterprise/api/policy-sets.html.md

 ## Create a Policy Set Version

-For versioned policy sets which have no VCS repository attached, versions of policy code may be uploaded directly to the API by creating a new Policy Set Version, and uploading a tarball (tar.gz) of data to it.
+For versioned policy sets which have no VCS repository attached, versions of policy code may be uploaded directly to the API by creating a new policy set version and, in a subsequent request, uploading a tarball (tar.gz) of data to it.

 `POST /policy-sets/:id/versions`